(Updated Oct. 1, 2020)

 - Staff rooms adhere to industry standards and discourage congestion within those spaces.
 These rooms must have hand sanitizer with 60% ethanol or 70% isopropanol content.

 - Commonly used surfaces must be cleaned every 4 hours using standard surface cleaning protocols using a virucidal agent.
-Example include countertops, desktops, and any staff room surfaces such as laundry machines.
+Examples include countertops, desktops, and any staff room surfaces such as laundry machines.

 - Communicate to clients a clear expectation of a revised salon experience, including:

-- Arrival procedures, punctuality and limits on number of people in the establishment.
+- Arrival procedures, punctuality, and limits on the number of people in the establishment.